donaldcummins/EBM/README.md

 ## Getting started

-EBM can be installed directly from GitHub using the [devtools](https://cran.r-project.org/package=devtools) package for R.
+EBM can be installed directly from GitHub using the [remotes](https://cran.r-project.org/package=remotes) package for R.

-### Installing devtools
+### Installing remotes

-To install devtools from [CRAN](https://cran.r-project.org/), open an R session and run
+To install remotes from [CRAN](https://cran.r-project.org/), open an R session and run

 ```
-install.packages("devtools")
+install.packages("remotes")
 ```

-If devtools requires compilation on your system this step may take a few minutes.

 ### Installing EBM

-To install EBM using devtools, run
+To install EBM using remotes, run

 ```
-devtools::install_github("donaldcummins/EBM")
+remotes::install_github("donaldcummins/EBM")
 ```

 Once installed, EBM can be loaded into an R session using